Course Policies for the Economics Major and Minor

 Advanced Electives

-After completing your introductory and core courses, your remaining economics courses will consist of a series of advanced Economics electives.
-We offer a broad range of electives, and in general students have the freedom to design a set of courses that best matches their interests.
-However, there are a few restrictions, which are described below.
+After completing your introductory and core courses, your remaining economics courses will be a series of advanced Economics electives.
+We offer a broad range of electives, and students have the freedom to design a set of courses that best matches their interests while also following the requirements below.

 3000-Level Advanced Electives vs. 4000-Level Advanced Electives:

 Courses numbered 4900-4989 are small seminar courses.
-These courses require at least one of the core methodology courses in Microeconomics, Macroeconomics, and Econometrics.
 These courses are capped at 25 students and involve a substantial writing component.

 Other Information